 Additional Vaccination for Outdoor Cats:

-We also advise vaccinating outdoor cats against Feline Immunodeficiency Virus (FIV).
+We also advise vaccinating outdoor cats against Feline Immunodeficiency Virus (FIV) as part of our comprehensive vaccination program.
 This virus weakens the immune system, leading to chronic health issues such as flu symptoms, dental complications, and poor coat condition.
 Cats with FIV often experience reduced life spans due to greater disease risks.
 The virus is mainly spread through bites from infected cats.

 Vaccination Schedule